mputzi/moodle-mod_mootyper/README.md

 Right after an install or upgrade of the new MooTyper 3.1.1, you will then see the settings page.
 You can now set the date display format for the grade views.
-You can also set colors for grade views, the background of the new keyboard layouts, the color for keytops that are not home row keys, and the font color for those keys.
+You can also set colors for grade views, the background of the new keyboard layouts, and the color for keytops that are not home row keys.
 This allows you to color coordinate MooTyper with your theme color scheme.

 3. USING MOOTYPER